apache/drill/_docs/sql-reference/sql-commands/054-drop-function-using-jar.md

 The name of the JAR file that contains the UDFs.

 ## Usage Notes
 When you issue the DROP FUNCTION USING JAR command, Drill unregisters the UDFs based on the JAR file name and removes the JAR file from the UDF directory.
-Drill deletes all UDFs associated with the JAR file from the UDF registry (UDF list stored in ZooKeeper).
+Drill deletes all UDFs associated with the JAR file from the Dynamic UDF registry ([persistent store]({{site.baseurl}}/docs/persistent-configuration-storage/)).
 Drill returns a message with the list of unregistered UDFs.

 ## Example